planetfederal/workshops/workshops/suiteintro/doc/source/geowebcache/publishing.rst

 #.
 In the GeoServer web admin, click :guilabel:`Caching Defaults` under :guilabel:`Tile Caching` to see the entries for global caching.

 #.
-For the purposes of this exercise, **uncheck the four :guilabel:`Provided Services`** (WMS, WMS-C, TMS, WMTS).
-This will turn off automatic caching and allow us to see the difference in performance between cached map tiles and uncached map tiles.
+For the purposes of this exercise, **uncheck the first of the four :guilabel:`Provided Services`** (direct integration with GeoServer WMS).
+This will turn off automatic WMS caching and allow us to see the difference in performance between cached map tiles and uncached map tiles.

    .. figure:: img/gscaching.png